CG-rgb777/protection_from_debugger/README.md

 Protection against Windows debugger, VEH debugger, Windows Sandbox(Virtualization) and almost all debuggers from cheat engine version 7.5.

-To enable protection in your project, simply import the upfd file and call the upfd.start() function To check if all protection is working, call the upfd.test_protection() function
+To enable protection in your project, simply import the upfd file and call the upfd.start() function

 Also remember to compile the C file correctly using this command: gcc -fPIC -shared -o AD.so AD.c -lntdll Instead of "AD" you can put your own file name, but then change the path in the code of the file upfd.py